Abelian tropical covers: Introduction

-From a moduli-theoretic perspective, studying degenerations of $G$-covers of algebraic curves is equivalent to studying the compactification of the moduli space of $G$-covers in terms of the moduli space of $G$-admissible covers, as constructed in \cite{AbramovichCortiVistoli} and \cite{BertinRomagny}.
-In \cite[Section 7]{BertinRomagny} the authors have already introduced a graph-theoretic gadget to understand the boundary strata of this moduli space: so-called \emph{modular graphs} with an action of a finite (not necessarily abelian) group $G$.
+From a moduli-theoretic perspective, studying degenerations of $\frakG$-covers of algebraic curves is equivalent to studying the compactification of the moduli space of $\frakG$-covers in terms of the moduli space of $\frakG$-admissible covers, as constructed in \cite{AbramovichCortiVistoli} and \cite{BertinRomagny}.
+In \cite[Section 7]{BertinRomagny} the authors have already introduced a graph-theoretic gadget to understand the boundary strata of this moduli space: so-called \emph{modular graphs} with an action of a finite (not necessarily abelian) group $\frakG$.

-This idea seems to have appeared independently in other works as well: Chiodo and Farkas \cite{ChiodoFarkas} study the boundary of the moduli space of level curves, which is equivalent to a component of the moduli space of $G$-admissible covers for a cyclic group $G$, and look at cyclic covers of an arbitrary graph.
-Their work has been extended to an arbitrary finite group $G$ by Galeotti in \cite{2019GaleottiB, 2019GaleottiA}.
-Finally, in \cite{SchmittvanZelm}, Schmitt and van Zelm apply a graph-theoretic approach to the boundary of the moduli space of $G$-admissible covers (for an arbitrary finite group $G$) to study their pushforward classes in the tautological ring of $\overline{\mathcal{M}}_{g,n}$.
+This idea seems to have appeared independently in other works as well: Chiodo and Farkas \cite{ChiodoFarkas} study the boundary of the moduli space of level curves, which is equivalent to a component of the moduli space of $\frakG$-admissible covers for a cyclic group $\frakG$, and look at cyclic covers of an arbitrary graph.
+Their work has been extended to an arbitrary finite group $\frakG$ by Galeotti in \cite{2019GaleottiB, 2019GaleottiA}.
+Finally, in \cite{SchmittvanZelm}, Schmitt and van Zelm apply a graph-theoretic approach to the boundary of the moduli space of $\frakG$-admissible covers (for an arbitrary finite group $\frakG$) to study their pushforward classes in the tautological ring of $\overline{\mathcal{M}}_{g,n}$.

 In \cite{CavalieriMarkwigRanganathan_tropadmissiblecovers} Cavalieri, Markwig, and Ranganathan develop a moduli-theoretic approach to the tropicalization of the moduli space of admissible covers (without a fixed group operation).
-We extend this aspect of their article to the moduli space of $G$-admissible covers in Section \ref{sec:tropicalization} below.
-In \cite{CaporasoMeloPacini}, Caporaso, Melo, and Pacini study the tropicalization of the moduli space of spin curves, which, in view of the results in \cite{2018JensenLen}, is closely related to to our story in the case $G=\Z/2\Z$.
+In \cite{CaporasoMeloPacini}, Caporaso, Melo, and Pacini study the tropicalization of the moduli space of spin curves, which, in view of the results in \cite{2018JensenLen}, is closely related to our story in the case $\frakG=\Z/2\Z$.

 The problem of classifying covers of a graph with an action of a given group (not necessarily abelian) was studied by Corry in \cite{2011Corry,2012Corry,2015Corry}.
 However, Corry considered a different category of graph morphisms, allowing edge contraction but not dilation.
-To the best of our knowledge, no author has considered the problem of classifying all unramified covers of a given graph with an action of a fixed group.
+To the best of our knowledge, no author has considered the problem of classifying all covers of a given graph with an action of a fixed group.